ryanzidago/ryanzidago.github.io/_posts/2020-11-14-today-i-learned-how-to-use-a-checksum-to-verify-the-integrity-of-a-file.md

 > The procedure which generates this checksum is called a checksum function or checksum algorithm.
 Depending on its design goals, a good checksum algorithm will usually output a significantly different value, even for small changes made to the input.
 This is especially true of cryptographic hash functions, which may be used to detect many data corruption errors and verify overall data integrity; if the computed checksum for the current data input matches the stored value of a previously computed checksum, there is a very high probability the data has not been accidentally altered or corrupted.

 \
-So an algorithm is used to compute the hash of a file (for Ruby versions from ruby-lang.org, `sha256` is used).
+So an algorithm is used to compute a hashed version of a file (for Ruby versions from ruby-lang.org, `sha256` is used).
 This hash represent the checksum of the file, i.e. the content of the file at the time of hashing.
 Also note the last sentence of the quote:
 > a very high probability the data has not been accidentally altered or corrupted

 <br /><br />